 Who brings the Easter eggs in France?

 To find out for sure, we went to the Easter section of a local hypermarché in the suburbs of Annecy.
 We had to investigate before accusing those cute little bunnies and verify our theory.
-The poor little bells were so outnumbered by the huge number of competitors that it was quite hard to find them.
+The huge number of competitors so outnumbered the poor little bells that it was quite hard to find them.
 Amidst the enormous quantity of chocolate in various forms, there were only three types of chocolate bells.
-The bunnies were the most prevalent, followed by hens and, for obvious reasons, many sorts of eggs of different sizes and chocolate: dark, milk and white.
+The bunnies were the most prevalent, followed by hens and, for obvious reasons, many eggs of different sizes and chocolate: dark, milk and white.

 On the map of France, the story of Easter traditions is quite simple: most of the country traditionally believes that the bells are bringing the Easter eggs except in Alsace and in the Lorraine département of Moselle where the Easter bunny takes the lead (read our new page on the Easter traditions in Alsace)